cpmech/gosl/plt/README.md

 # Gosl. plt.
 Plotting and drawing (png and eps)

+More information is available in [the documentation of this package](http://rawgit.com/cpmech/gosl/master/doc/xxplt.html).

 This package provides several functions to draw figures, plot results and annotate graphs. `plt` has been largelly based on [matplotlib](https://matplotlib.org) and is, currently, a sort of wrapper to Python/pyplot in the sense that it generates python scripts to be run by an external `os` call.